Notable People

 The point was never only the punch line.

 The point was the shifting contract between performer and crowd.
-Kaufman wanted viewers to keep renegotiating their expectations in real time.
+Kaufman wanted viewers to keep renegotiating their expectations as the act unfolded.
 Was he bombing on purpose?
 Was he mocking show business?
 Was he mocking the audience for wanting neat entertainment?
 Usually the answer was yes.

 Television made him famous, but it never contained him